erikdubois/AntergosI3/README.md

 ##Change the settings of pamac to include also updates of AUR

-The files /etc/pamac.conf can be changed to your own liking.
-I am going for the following changes
+The file **/etc/pamac.conf** can be changed to your own liking.
+I am going for the following changes on my experimental pc.

     ### Pamac configuration file